Dr. Wenthe's experience is with individuals with physical disabilities, both congenital and acquired, from adolescence to older adults.

 Dr. Wenthe is a member of the American Occupational Therapy Association and Iowa Occupational Therapy Association.
+Her community service has focused on working with community agencies offering participation opportunities for individuals with a disability.

 Download CV (pdf)